 What is Employee Retention?

 According to Business Dictionary, employee retention is an effort by a business to maintain a working environment that supports current staff in remaining with the company.
-So, employee retention is the effort taken by an organisation to hold on to its employees.
+So, employee retention is the effort taken by an organization to hold on to its employees.
 Moreover, low or high employee retention directly impacts the company’s employee turnover.

 Employee turnover is the employee(s) replacing an employee who is leaving.
 A high employee turnover means that the average tenure of an employee in a company is less than others.